InteropIO/finsemble-seed/src/samples/README.md

 These samples were built using React UI Controls.
 The primary use for the controls is for developers to assemble and customize the UI experience for their users.
 Using the controls, a developer can make anything&mdash;quickly.
 The controls are available in a separate public repo: https://github.com/ChartIQ/finsemble-react-controls.

+Although the sample templates and the controls are production quality, we keep them outside the core because most customers will customize the UI for their own needs.
 Read through the documentation to get a better idea how the sample templates are built.
 Browse each template for its relevant documentation.